MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-insight-cards-flow.md

     > [!div class="mx-imgBorder"]
     > ![Select insight card creation template](media/si-admin-create-cards-template-selection-page.png "Select insight card creation template")

     The flow validates your accounts of the applications that the flow is going to connect.
-In this example, the flow is connecting to common data services and Dynamics Sales Insights.
+In this example, the flow is connecting to Common Data Service and Dynamics Sales Insights.
 Once you are successfully signed in, you can continue creating the card.

-    If any of the accounts is not valid, the **Continue** button is grayed out and you cannot proceed further.
+    If any of the accounts are not valid, the **Continue** button appears dimmed and you cannot proceed.
 Select **Update** to sign in with a valid credential.

     > [!div class="mx-imgBorder"]
     > ![Accounts validation in flow](media/si-admin-flow-account-validation.png "Accounts validation in flow")

 6. Select **Continue**.

     The predefined flow is displayed.
 In this example, we are creating an insight when a due date is coming up for an opportunity.
-There are three steps associated with the predefined flow with the prepopulated data.
+There are three steps associated with the predefined flow with the prepopulated data:
     - **Step 1**: Create schedule
     - **Step 2**: Define operation
     - **Step 3**: Define control